Bhush98/Cancer-Problem-using-Classification-ALgorithms/README.md

-# cancerdatasetwithdifferentalgorithms
+Cancer-Problem-using-Classification-ALgorithms
-i have used many of the classification algorithms on the breast cancer dataset to conclude which one is the best.
+I have used many of the classification algorithms on the breast cancer dataset to conclude which one is the best.